chunthebear/deep-q-learning-Minesweeper/README.md

 mance of the agent using that structure.

-To compare the three remaining structures, we tested multiple episodes on different board sizes (Appendix A).
+To compare the three remaining structures, we tested multiple episodes on different board sizes.
 The performance is judged based on the percentage of games won dur- ing testing.
 The overall results pointed towards the comparatively worse performance of Structure 4.
 However, the performance of Structure 2 and Structure 3 were relatively close.
 To further obtain the best structure to use, we compared Structure 2 and Structure 3.